 Visitation in Communal Indoor Spaces that Allow for Physical Distancing

-During indoor large communal space visits between fully vaccinated residents and fully vaccinated visitors, both the resident and visitor must always wear a well-fitting face mask unless eating or drinking.
-These visits may be conducted without physical distancing and include physical contact (e.g., hugs, holding hands) while in designated spaces for visitation that maintain 6-ft distancing between the visitor and facility staff and other residents they are not visiting; otherwise, visits between residents or visitors that are unvaccinated or incompletely vaccinated must be conducted with well-fitting face masks during the visit and maintain 6-ft physical distancing.
+During indoor large communal space visits, both the resident and visitor must always wear a well-fitting face mask unless eating or drinking.
+Regardless of vaccination status, these visits may be conducted without physical distancing and include physical contact (e.g., hugs, holding hands) while in designated spaces for visitation that maintain physical distancing between the visitor and facility staff and other residents they are not visiting.

 Other Visitation Options in Addition to Outdoor and Communal Spaces